Arizona dominates No. 4 Michigan 80-62 in Las Vegas

 BIG PICTURE

-Michigan: The Wolverines may have Final Four aspirations in their third season under coach Juwan Howard, but there's plenty of work to do if they're going to get there.
+Michigan: The Wolverines may have Final Four aspirations in their third season under Howard, but there’s plenty of work to do if they’re going to get there.

 Arizona: The Wildcats may be better than the predictions under Lloyd.
 They’re long, quick on defensive and have several options offensively.
 Arizona will likely crack the next AP Top 25.